algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Ethereum smart contract storage is a huge array of 2^256 uint256 elements.
 The solidity language has higher-level types like dynamic arrays and mappings that are then mapped to this huge storage array (dynamic types use keccak to compute the location of each item).

-For performances reasons, Algorand smart contract have [three different types of storage](../dapps/smart-contracts/apps/state).
+For performances reasons, Algorand smart contracts have [three different types of storage](../dapps/smart-contracts/apps/state).
 While it is possible to only use boxes and essentially have a similar model as Ethereum (with the caveat that the boxes used need to be specified in the transaction), it can be more cost-effective to use local and global storage in some cases.

 In particular, the common solidity pattern